bchavez/Bogus/README.md

 * **`PhoneNumbers`**
 	* `PhoneNumber` - Get a phone number.
 	* `PhoneNumberFormat` - Gets a phone number via format array index as defined in a locale's phone_number.formats[] array.
-	* `PhoneFormat` - Gets the format of a phone number.
 * **`System`**
 	* `FileName` - Get a random file name
 	* `MimeType` - Get a random mime type